 As a parent you need to feel reassured that your child -

-The many links below will support parents and children in becoming safe aware on-line!
+The alerts and links below will support parents to help their children in becoming more safety aware on-line!

 We have been alerted to an incident of grooming, in an app called Sarahah.